-AFAM 5000 Special Topics in African American Studies 5-0-5 An in-depth study of selected special topics in African American Studies.
-M lay be repeated for credit, but only six hours may be counted toward the AFAM minor.
-AFAM 3320 Studies in African Literature 3-0- 3 Also offered as ENCL 3320 Proroquisite: Proroquisite: FNCL 2110 or 2 110H 2120 or
+3-0-3 AFAM 3600 Special Topics in African American Studies An in-depth study of selected special topics in African American Studies.
+May be repeated for credit, but only six hours may be counted toward the AFAM minor.

-Also offered as ENGL 3320.
+AFAM 3320 Studies in African Literature 3-0-3 Also offered as ENGL 3320.
 Prerequisite: Prerequisite: ENGL 2110 or 2110H, 2120 or 2120H, 2130 or 2130H, 2060, or 2140..
 A study of selected topics in African literature.
-May be repeated, but only 3 hours may be counted toward distribution requirements for the AFA minor. on Amonicon History to 1965 202
+May be repeated, but only 3 hours may be counted toward distribution requirements for the

+AFA minor.
-FAM 4231 African American History to 1865 3-0 -3 Also offered as HIST 4231.
-The history of the African Americans from the eir origin in Africa to the end of slavery in the U.S., with emphasis on their economic life ar nd social thought.

-AFAM 4232 African American History Since 1865 Also offered as HIST 4232.
-The history of the African American struggle for equality after emancipation, with special focus on the problems of black leadership from Frederick Douglass to the Black Panthers.

-AFAM 4511 Precolonial Africa 3-0-3 Also offered as HIST 4511.
-An analysis of the 8000-year-old cultures of the Nile Valley, including Egypt, Nubia, and Kush; West Africa and its contacts with the Middle East and Europe; the East African city-states and their contacts with India.

-AFAM 4512 Modern Africa

-Also offered as HIST 4512.
-Explores the European colonization of Africa and the African response.
+AFAM 4231 African American History to 1865 3-0- 3 Also offered as HIST 4231.
+The history of the African Americans from the ir origin in Africa to the end of slavery in the U.S., with emphasis on their economic life and social thought.
+AFAM 4232 African American History Since 1865 3-0-3 Also offered as HIST 4232.
+The history of the African American struggle for equality after emancipation, with special focus on the problems of black leadership from Fr ederick Douglass to the Black Panthers. - AFAM 4511 Precolonial Africa 3-0- 3 Also offered as HIST 4511.
+An analysis of the 8000-year-old cultures of f the Nile Valley, including Egypt, Nubia, and Kush; West Africa and its contacts with the Middle East and Europe; the East African city-states and their contacts with India.
+AFAM 4512 Modern Africa 3-0- 3 Also offered as HIST 4512.
+Explores the European colonization of Africa a and the African response.
 The course also examines the emergence of African nationalism and the problems of creating new states.